 If you’re looking for a great recipe, just check out my chicken macaroni casserole below.

-You could also do mac and cheese with leftover pulled pork, ham, Spam and if you’re really adventurous (and fancy), you could even do a seafood mac with lobster or crab.
+You could also do mac and cheese with leftover pulled pork, ham, or Spam, and if you’re really adventurous (and fancy), you could even do a seafood mac with lobster or crab.

 If you don’t have a casserole dish, there are a few alternatives you can try.